-Partners for Pediatric Progress also provides invaluable training experience for US medical students and residents in these settings.
-Such experiences promote more humanism, cultural sensitivity and a greater commitment to working with underserved populations in the US for the next generation of physician leaders.
+Partners for Pediatric Progress also provides invaluable training experience for US medical students and residents in our partner settings.
+Such experiences promote more humanism, cultural sensitivity and a greater commitment to working with underserved populations in the U.S. for the next generation of physician leaders.

 Partners for Pediatric Progress is providing training experiences for U.S. medical students and residents in low resource settings.
 Trainees have the opportunity to improve their clinical practice and decision-making with fewer diagnostic tests available, and to learn about tropical diseases that they would never see in the States.
 There’s also evidence that such experiences promote more humanism, cultural sensitivity and a greater commitment to working with underserved populations here at home, thus benefiting the future of health care in the United States as well.

 Partners in Pediatric Progress is also committed to providing relevant and high-impact training opportunities for health care workers and trainees in low resource settings.
 This training may occur in-country by visiting US faculty, or may involve travel to an international conference or medical center.
 We are committed to responding to the needs in each setting.
 We are also improving access to medical education resources for medical students and residents in Mozambique, by building an improved medical library and providing internet access within the Department of Pediatrics.